vdaas/vald/docs/user/get-started.md

     ```
     </details>

-### Run
+### Run using example code

-This chapter shows how to run Vald with fashion-mnist dataset.
+This chapter shows how to perform a search action in Vald with fashion-mnist dataset.

 1. Port Forward